 Stay: Sitting on the Fife side of the Tay looking across the river to Dundee, this restaurant with rooms offers four luxury bedrooms – Scottish, French, Canadian and Nordic – each with décor to suit their name.

-Dine: Take your place at The Newport Restaurant by Jamie Scott, and pair the panoramic views with the local flavours and innovative dishes prepared by the chef.
-A perfect spot for romance and fiery sunsets!
+Dine: Take your place at The Newport Restaurant by Jamie Scott and pair panoramic views with local flavours and innovative dishes.

 3. Parklands Hotel, Perth